 Not a single pathologist, except of course the ones present here, accepted the invitation to take a look into the matter.
-From that moment on it was clear that we could not just give a second opinion but had to handle this as a scientific project.
+From that moment on it was clear that we will not get a second opinion but handle this as a scientific project.